torproject/onionbalance/docs/design.md

 changes.

-On initial startup the management server will load the previously published master descriptor from the DHT if it exists.
-The master descriptor is used to prepopulate the introduction point set.
+On initial startup the management server will load the previously published main descriptor from the DHT if it exists.
+The main descriptor is used to prepopulate the introduction point set.
 The management server regularly polls the HSDir system for a descriptor for each of its instances.
 Currently polling occurs every 10 minutes.
 This